dddrrreee/cs140e-22win/labs/13-vm-ops/MEMORY-ORDER-cheatsheet.md

     Also: if you change instruction memory.

 ----------------------------------------------------------------------
-##### 2.7.1: coherence
+#### 2.7.1: coherence

 Tension:
-   - correctness: memory acts as if there is one copy of X.
+   - correctness: we want memory acts as if there is one copy of X.
-   - speed: X and it's meta-data (e.g., VM translation) gets cached in different ways
+   - speed: X and it's meta-data (e.g., VM translation) gets cached in different ways.

-Where:
-  - if read/written:
-     - data cache (several levels)
-     - write buffer (if it's modified in cache)
-  - if executed:
-     - instruction cache
-     - prefetch buffer
-     - branch prediction [btac/btb]
-  - meta data:
-     - tlb entries
-     - asid

      when you write X or change its mapping, these different caches may not be automatically: have to seek and destroy all copies to don't access stale data.

-very common:
+Example state we have to keep coherent:
+  - if data read/written: data cache (several levels) and write buffer (if it's modified in cache)
+  - if executed: instruction cache , prefetch buffer, branch prediction [btac/btb]
+  - meta data: tlb entries, asid

   - device memory not synced with cache memory
   - instruction / data not synced.

 ----------------------------------------------------------------------
-###### 2.7.2
+###### 2.7.2 Ordering

   + B2.7.2 (b2-21): all cache and branch predictor maintenance operations are executed in program order w.r.t. each other.
 (Otherwise we'd